nathanielgreen/chromebooks_and_linux/README.md

 This guide assumes a few things:-

 - Little to no prior Linux/ChromeOS experience and/or knowledge.
-- You plan on using this guide for setting up a dev machine that can be used during and after Makers Academy, primarily for web development.
+- You plan on using this guide for setting up a dev machine/environment that can be used during and after Makers Academy, primarily for web development.
 - You will want to run Linux alongside ChromeOS, rather than replacing the OS entirely.

 # Contents

-1. Chromebooks and Linux
+- 1. Chromebooks and Linux
     - 1.1 [Why Chromebooks?](#id-whychromebooks)
     - 1.2 [Why Linux?](#id-whyLinux)
         - 1.2.1 [Package Managers and Homebrew](#id-packagemanagers)
         - 1.2.2 [ChromeOS and Distributions](#id-chromeosdistributions)
     - 1.3 [What Chromebooks](#id-whatchromebooks)

-2. Installing Linux on your Chromebook Tutorial
+- 2. Installing Linux on your Chromebook Tutorial
     - 2.1 [Intro](#id-tutorialintro)
     - 2.2 [Enabling Developer Mode](#id-tutorialdevelopermode)
     - 2.3 [Install Crouton](#id-tutorialcrouton)
     - 2.4 [Install Ubuntu](#id-tutorialubuntu)

-3. Further Linux
+- 3. Further Linux
     - 3.1 [Distributions and Desktop Environments](#id-distrosanddes)
         - 3.1.1 [Desktop Environments](#id-des)
         - 3.1.2 [Window Managers](#id-wms)